dgurudot/aap/help/en_US/EXPLORE.md

 # **Explore**

-- Allows you to explore all categories.
+- Lists all articles across selected category
+- **Most recent first** - All articles are shown in sorted order of updated time
-- Select specific category from top level tiles and scroll to select and filter
+- Scroll and select specific category from top level tiles
-- Search across all categories or specific category (when category is selected)
+- Search across a specific selected category